How our Careers Service can help you

 Jobs, careers and course information for young people and their parents in Leeds.
 Click here to find out more.

 Support service for all young people aged 13–19, (up to 25 if they have learning difficulties and disabilities).
 They offer advice, guidance and support on a range of issues such as education, training, jobs, money and lifestyle decisions, to help them make a smooth transition to adulthood and working life.
 Click here to find out more.

 Web advisers offer young people advice, guidance and support on a range of issues such as education, training, jobs, money and lifestyle decisions, to help them make a smooth transition to adulthood and working life.
 Click here to find out more.

 Calderdale and Kirklees Careers

-C&K Careers offer young people and adults advice about progression and job hunting.
-(1:1 appointments in all areas and telephone help line)
+C&K Careers offer young people and adults advice about progression and job hunting (One-to-one appointments in all areas and telephone helpline).